NUS-SNL/p4-traffictool/README.md

 # p4-traffictool
 p4-traffictool helps in packet generation, parsing and dissection for popular backends.
-It supports code generation for [Scapy](https://scapy.net), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus), [MoonGen](https://github.com/emmericp/MoonGen/) and [Lua dissector for Wireshark (Tshark)](https://wiki.wireshark.org/Lua/Dissectors).
+It supports code generation for [Scapy](https://scapy.net), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus), [MoonGen](https://github.com/emmericp/MoonGen/) and [Wireshark (Tshark)](https://wiki.wireshark.org/Lua/Dissectors).

 p4-traffictool converts your p4 code to `bmv2` JSON file using the [p4c](https://github.com/p4lang/p4c) compiler and processes it to generate output code.
-This adds a limitation that your code should compile with p4c.
-As a hack to support other targets / architectures, you can try to extract the headers and parser logic from your code and modify it to fit in a p4 template available at `/usr/share/p4-traffictool/templates/template.p4`.
+This adds a limitation that your code should compile with p4c.<br>
+As a hack to support other targets / architectures, you need to extract your headers and parser logic and modify it to fit in a template available at `/usr/share/p4-traffictool/templates/template.p4`.

 p4-traffictool was presented as a poster in SOSR 2019 - https://dl.acm.org/doi/10.1145/3314148.3318047.